eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials.md

 title: Tutorials
 ---

-## What are tutorials?

-- Descriptions and explanations how to **run** exiting components in the Catena-X network
+Tractus-X tutorials are descriptions and explanations on how to **run** the components in the Catena-X network.
+They are targeted towards software engineers that are getting started with Catena-x and want to familiarize themselves with the IT stack.
-- Not meant to explain how to further develop components.
-- Can be run stand-alone, no need to integrate into an operating company network environment.

-## What are the customer groups?

-- IT Departments of operating companies.
+More information about the content and type of each tutorial can be found inside the respective tutorial.